faudio/faudio/doc/Interfaces.md

 @note
     This page is under construction.

-In the context of the Audio Engine, an *interface* (not to be confuseed with and *audio interace*) is a collection of function types, identified by a unique value known as the *interface identifier*.
+In the Fae API, an *interface* (not to be confuseed with and *audio interace*) is a collection of function types, identified by a unique value known as the *interface identifier*.
 They are used extensively inside the Audio Engine.

 Any [reference type][reftype] may provide implementations for an arbitrary number of interfaces by implementing a so-called *dispatch function*, which takes a